Value-added tax (VAT)

 The standard rate of 5% VAT will apply on goods and services supplied in Oman, subject to specific exemptions and zero ratings prescribed under Oman VAT law.

-Exempt supplies are not subject to VAT, and the input tax cannot be recovered.
-Examples of exempt supplies include certain financial services, etc.
+Exempt supplies are not subject to VAT, and the input tax in relation to exempt supplies cannot be recovered.
+Examples of exempt supplies include certain financial services, local passenger transportation services, education services, renting of residential property, etc.

-Zero-rated supplies are subject to VAT at 0%, and the supplier can recover the input suffered on the purchases made.
-Examples of zero-rated supplies include export of goods and services outside Oman, etc.
+Zero-rated supplies are subject to VAT at 0%, and the supplier can avail input VAT credit in respect of goods / services used for making zero-rated supplies.
+Examples of zero-rated supplies include export of goods and services outside Oman, international transportation services, basic food items, etc.

 Registration for VAT is an online process.

-The 2019 Oman state budget recently introduced excise tax in Oman with effect from 15 June 2019.
+Oman introduced excise tax with effect from 15 June 2019.
 Excise tax is levied at the following rates:

 - Tobacco (including tobacco derivatives), pork products, alcoholic beverages, and energy drinks: 100%.